A Truly Wild Orchard

 Perennial Power

-All of Wild Orchard's teas come from the plant Camellia sinensis, which is a perennial evergreen.
+All of Wild Orchard's teas come from the plant Camellia sinensis var. sinensis, which is a perennial evergreen.
 This means they grow and bloom year after year and stay green even through winter (e.g. pine trees, junipers, gardenias).
 Annuals only live for one season, and then die off (e.g. peas, wheat, tomatoes).
 Many hardworking farmers who plant annual crops each year have found ways to do it without repeatedly plowing or using chemical herbicides.
-Yet, perennials inherently do not require yearly plowing or herbicides since they are only planted once and live for at least several years (or in the case of tea trees, at least 30 years).
+Yet, perennials inherently do not require yearly plowing or herbicides since they are only planted once and live for at least several years (or in the case of Camellia sinensis-sinensis, at least 30 years).
 Because perennials stay rooted, they constantly release carbohydrates into the soil for the microbiota to feed on (except during their dormant periods once a year).
 This process produces a more nutrient-dense soil.
 Meanwhile, the part of the plant that’s above-ground keeps the topsoil covered from overexposure to wind, sun and water, preventing erosion and nutrient loss (visit our last blog post to learn more about this).
-The topsoil on our farm is further protected by a variety of wild plants that naturally grow in between the tea trees throughout the fields, and any remaining areas are covered using leftover tea tree pieces from harvesting, scrap leaves and twigs that are unsuitable for tea, and seed remnants.
+The topsoil on our farm is further protected by a variety of wild plants that grow in between the tea trees throughout the fields; and any remaining areas are covered using leftover tea tree pieces from harvesting, scrap leaves and twigs that are unsuitable for tea, and seed remnants.

 Goose Grazing